-Off in college, I pursued my engineering master’s degree, but I always had a love for storytelling and mysteries of the unknown.
-Somewhere along the line, I decided I wanted to be an archaeologist, so in addition to engineering, I also received a degree in history.
+In college, I pursued my engineering master’s degree, but I always had a love for storytelling and mysteries of the unknown.
+Somewhere along the line, I decided I wanted to be an archaeologist, so in addition to engineering, I received a degree in history.

 Why did I want to be an archaeologist?
 Because ancient history is all about stories.
 I first visited the King Tut treasures back in 1977.
 They’d stayed hidden for thousands of years, back from the time of myths.
-Humans didn't record everything and records had been lost.
-We didn't know everything that happened in ancient history, and that totally piqued my interest.
-There were stories wrapped up like the mummies tucked away in those tombs, and I wanted to unwrap and discover those stories.
-So after 15 years as an electrical engineer, I decided to pursue storytelling full-time.
-I’ve been writing since 2004 and I plan to continue writing forever.
+We didn't know everything that happened in ancient history, and that piqued my interest.
+There were stories wrapped up like the mummies tucked away in those tombs.
+I wanted to unwrap and discover those stories.
+So, after 15 years as an electrical engineer, I decided to pursue storytelling full-time.
+I’ve been writing since 2004 and plan to continue forever.

-Now I’m the author of over 30 books for kids, teens, and adults, and there is no greater joy than sharing my love of storytelling with the world.
+Now I’m the author of over 40 books for kids, teens, and adults.
+There is no greater joy than sharing my love of storytelling with the world.
 In addition to writing my own books, I have a passion for helping others.
 I would love the opportunity to work with you!

 Your stories will always be your own.
 Editing isn’t about me taking everything you love in a story and changing it.
 But I can help you breathe life into your stories.
 I can help them become wondrous tales that will resonate with readers long after they put your book down.

 I can’t wait to share my love of craft and storytelling with you and help you achieve all your dreams!
 Now let’s get your stories in the hands of readers!

 "P. J.'s involvement was a big boost for my writing.
 She identified the urgency of my main character's story and pushed me to bring that forward." —Jonathan Sayer, YA author